udit-uniyal/AWSGoat/defence-manuals/AWS Config.md

 # Objective
-Detect changes in configuration using AWS Config
+Detect changes in configuration using AWS Configs

 # Solution